 D.C. is overflowing with history—and with that history come a few frights and spooky legends!
 This walking ghost tour will show you the haunted side of the District you never knew!

-The Festival of Lights will arrive in the District next month, and Washington, D.C., will be kicking it off with the lighting of the world’s largest menorah.
+The Festival of Lights will arrive in the District soon, and Washington, D.C., will be kicking it off with the lighting of the world’s largest menorah.
 Head on over to the White House Ellipse on Sunday, Dec.
-18, to admire the giant, 30-foot menorah and celebrate the start of Hanukkah!
+7, to admire the giant, 30-foot menorah and celebrate the start of Hanukkah!

-18. Head to Smithsonian’s National Zoo to experience the fun of ZooLights
+18. Head to the Smithsonian’s National Zoo to experience the fun of ZooLights

-ZooLights is back at Smithsonian’s National Zoo!
-Free admission with a timed entry pass allows you to peruse the zoos beautiful light displays, shop, and take in live performances and tasty treats after dark on select nights between Nov.
-25 and Dec.
+ZooLights is back at the Smithsonian’s National Zoo!
+A $6 admission ticket allows you to peruse the zoo’s beautiful light displays, shop, and take in live performances and tasty treats after dark on select nights between Nov.
+24 and Dec.
 30. For a full list of dates and to reserve an entry pass, please visit the zoo’s website.

 - Holidays at the Harbor—National Harbor